Richard A. Berthelsen

 Originally from Jacksonville, Fla., Tygart graduated from the University of North Carolina at Chapel Hill with a bachelor's degree in philosophy,and in 2010 received the University's Distinguished Young Alumni Award.
 Tygart went on to get his J.D. from Southern Methodist University in 1999, graduating Order of the Coif.
-Tygart is married to Nichole andthey have three children ages 11, 9 and 6.
+He also was awarded the SMU Law School's Distinguished Alumni Award.
+Tygart is married to Nichole and they have three children ages 15, 13 and 10.

 Law Office of Stephanie J. Vardavas

 Stephanie Vardavas has enjoyed a varied career spanning more than 35 years in the sports business, and is one of a very small number of attorneys who have represented a major sports league, athletes and an athlete representation agency, major sports events, and a major sponsor.